Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Marie-Bénédicte discusses the disparity between the sculptural detail on the left and right sides.2

 Blog posts are cited similarly to webpages.
-You will need to identify the author of the post, the title of the post, the blog name, date, and URL.
-Look at the top and bottom of the entry to find most of these components.
+You need to identify the author of the post, the title of the post, the blog name, date, and URL.
+Look at the top and bottom of the entry to find most of the components.
 If you are not sure what the title of the blog is, look for a Home button or linked logo.
-In this example, clicking the linked author's name, Howard, will provide the full name, Howard Kaplan.
+In this example, clicking the linked author's name, Howard, provides the full name, Howard Kaplan.

 Assemble your citation components in the same order.
 The only difference in the formatting is that blog titles are italicized.
-If you would like to clarify that this resource is a blog, you can place the word blog in parentheses after its title.
+If the word 'blog' is not included, place the word blog in parentheses after the blog title.
 There is also a sponsor for this blog, so that is added after the blog title.

 Bibliography Example: